MycoMatics/Blast-CLI/README.md

   -num_trheads $(THREADS)
 ```

-## HPC @ UGent setup
+## Setup Blast @ HPC-UGent

 Blast modules are available on the HPC.
+Databases are installed **'localy**.
 Before running a blast analysis please set your env by creating a .ncbirc configuration file (see above) and copy it to your home directory.
 If that doesn't work, create a permanent environmental variable in your bashrc file.
+If that doesnt work, set up a etc/environment file for all the users.

 ### DB location

 ### Updates